 ok: false with a list of issues.

-The central place subjects, primitives, and rules come together.
+The central place primitives and rules come together.

 This package only describes the contract; the actual behavior is supplied by an implementation, reached through the platform service